-Additionally, under a slightly more demanding \textit{i.i.d.} conditioning, we can also establish a finite-sample error bound for the proposed estimator. \begin{proposition}[Finite-sample error bound] Under \Cref{ass:bound} and suppose $\{(x_i, y_i)\}_{i = 1}^{n + 1}$ are i.i.d. sampled, then for any $\delta > 0$ and $\lambda \in \Lambda$, with probability at least $1 - \delta$,
+Additionally, under the \textit{i.i.d.} condition, we can establish a finite-sample error bound for the proposed estimator. \begin{proposition}[Finite-sample error bound] Under \Cref{ass:bound}, suppose $\{(x_i, y_i)\}_{i = 1}^{n + 1}$ are i.i.d., then for any $\delta > 0$ and $\lambda \in \Lambda$, with probability at least $1 - \delta$,